sapegin/washingcode-book/manuscript/100_Code_style.md

 <!-- // Nothing really to test here -->

-Similarly to prose, we can make our code easier to scan — to find a particular place we need, and easier to understand each function; once we found the right one.
+Similarly to prose, we can make our code easier to scan — to find a particular place we need, and easier to understand each function; once we fond the right one.
 I much prefer this approach to splitting code into many small functions.

 I> We talk about splitting code into functions in the [Divide and conquer, or merge and relax](#divide) chapter.

 ## To semicolon or not

-JavaScript is one of the very few languages that doesn’t require a semicolon at the end of each line, but also doesn’t mind having them.
-This has created countless arguments over the past two decades.
+JavaScript is one of the very few languages that doesn’t require semicolons at the end of each line, but it also doesn’t mind having them.
+This has sparked countless debates since the 1990s.

-Normally, I’d say I don’t care, as long as it’s automated.
-However, there’s one thing that made me prefer having semicolons in JavaScript after each line.
-This reason is called _automatic semicolon insertion_ (ASI): JavaScript will try to guess where to put semicolons when there are none in the code, and sometimes it does it wrong.
-This is a perfect example:
+Normally, I wouldn’t mind either way, as long as it’s automated.
+However, there’s one reason I prefer using semicolons in JavaScript: _automatic semicolon insertion_ (ASI).
+JavaScript tries to guess where to put semicolons when there are none in the code, and sometimes it does it wrong.
+Here’s a perfect example:

 <!-- prettier-ignore -->
 ```js